 - The specifics of their breed (ie. how they cope in the heat)

 Whether it’s a long or short walk, it’s essential that you’re always equipped with fresh water so that your dog doesn’t dehydrate when dog walking in the summer.

 The main hazard that comes from the summer months is the extreme heat, which can prove fatal if ignored by owners.

 Another potential danger is the risk of water intoxication.
 With many dogs enjoying nothing more than a quick dip in a pond or lake, it’s essential that you ensure that they’re not ingesting too much water, as this can cause illness.

 There is also a potential threat of algae in bodies of water across the country, which is known to be toxic for dogs.
 If you do notice algae in the water, it’s advisable to stop your dog from jumping in altogether in order to prevent this.

 As the kids head back to school and the summer comes to an end, Tailster have all of your pet care needs sorted!
-Whether you're looking for regular, daily walks or someone to pop in occasionally to check on your pets, we've got you covered.
-Click here for more information on Tailster's pet walking and sitting services.
+Whether you’re looking for regular, daily dog walking in the summer or someone to pop in occasionally to check on your pets, we’ve got you covered.
+Click here for more information on Tailster’s pet walking and sitting services.